zapo/buildkite-helm-charts/README.md

 A Buildkite Agent Charts repository for [Helm](https://helm.sh) (the package manager for [Kubernetes](http://kubernetes.io)).
 In these charts are a replication controller for starting and scaling your build agents, and secrets support for your Buildkite Agent token and SSH private key files.

+## Available Charts

+* [buildkite/buildkite-agent](buildkite-agent) - a simple replication controller for starting agents
+* [buildkite/buildkite-agent-private-git](buildkite-agent-private-git) - a replication controller and secrets with a private SSH key, allowing the agent to run builds from private repositories

 ## Getting Started

-Add this repository to helm with `repo add`:
+Add this charts repository using `helm repo add`:

 ```
 $ helm up